 Below, you can learn more about the eviction process.
-Our eviction service helps remove the tenant from your property in a serious, timely and professional manner.
+Our eviction service helps remove a delinquent tenant from your property in a timely and professional manner.

 We may also leave a copy of the eviction notice with a relevant third-party (of suitable age) or to directly post a copy of the notice on the rental property itself.

 If the tenant is being evicted for a reason other than non-payment of rent, a second eviction notice may be served.
 The same protocol, as outlined both above and illustrated below, is followed.
 For example, we reserve the right to serve the second eviction notice to the affected tenant.

 Not all tenants comply with eviction notices.
 Many tenants stay well beyond the 5-day or 30-day interim period, in which further action is required.
 In these cases, Triumph Property Management may file the necessary documentation with the courts to process a formal eviction order with the court.